robbie-cahill/tunnelmole-client/README.md

 There is no big company behind Tunnelmole and currently there is only one maintainer so any help is greatly appreciated!.

 If you'd like a bug fixed or missing feature added, the fastest way to make that happen is to implement the changes yourself!.

+This repo has a few features to help with your developer experience including sample debugging configuration and hot reload.

 Here are some different ways you can help
 - Help with testing Tunnelmole.
 Install the latest binary or build the latest source release and do your best to break it.
 If you're able to, create an issue.